xUmutKx/LyricsForPoweramp/docs/guide.md

 - You can only edit or save lyrics to a track if the search was initiated within the context of a track (i.e., started from the Poweramp lyrics UI, a plugin notification, or the plugin library).Therefore, if you perform a random search, you will only see the results without the option to edit or save them.
 - Both edit and save lyrics buttons will display a dialog allowing you to choose whether to proceed with synced lyrics or plain lyrics.
 Your preferred choice will be highlighted.
 - An "Edit metadata" option is available alongside the edit/save options, allowing you to update or fix the track metadata(title, artist, album).
+- On the topbar you can find the sort button and shortcut to launch settings.

 ## Edit Lyrics for a Track